The Beginning

 This program is a lifeline for the women at Tutwiler Prison.
 After they join the program, a commitment is made to educate and support them.
 This commitment continues after they are released.
 The goal is to make the women productive members of society that never return to prison.

-Around 60 inmates have participated in this program since it started, and there are success stories to tell about.
-One story in particular is about an inmate that left Tutwiler Prison in January 2020.
+Around 60 incarcerated participants have participated in this program since it started, and there are success stories to tell about.
+One story in particular is about an incarcerated participant that left Tutwiler Prison in January 2020.
 She had completed the 15-week Fundamentals of Gardening Class and earned a Certificate of Completion from Troy University.
 She secured employment, a home and a car.
 She is still in contact with the program and is now considering going to college with encouragement from those in the program.

 Quote from Warden Wright